This post was originally published in July 2015 and was updated in May 2020.

 My love for Minnesota summers is a bittersweet affair, marked by the ever-present knowledge of an impending separation.
-Slurping down ice cream from Sebastian Joe's and the Grand Ole Creamery, laying on a picnic blanket by the Mississippi River, eating sauteed CSA zucchini on our patio, walking around Lake Harriet, picking pounds and pounds of strawberries--the finite number of blissful summer moments makes each one more heart achingly lovely than the last.
-A couple of years ago, I decided to embrace the transience of the season with a Scandinavian-inspired Midsummer party, and after a hiatus last year (because we were actually in Scandinavia!)
-I hosted a belated Second Annual Midsummer Party this past Sunday.
+Slurping down ice cream from Sebastian Joe's and the Grand Ole Creamery, laying on a picnic blanket by the Mississippi River, eating sauteed CSA zucchini on our patio, walking around Lake Harriet, picking pounds and pounds of strawberries—the finite number of blissful summer moments makes each one more heart-achingly lovely than the last.

-Yield: one 8 inch by 8 inch cake (16 modest servings)
+Yield: one 8 inch by 8 inch square cake

-- 3 cups chopped rhubarb (about 3 medium stalks)
+- 3 cups chopped rhubarb (1/2 inch pieces, about 3 medium stalks)

 - 1/4 cup granulated sugar